abiosoft/colima/README.md

 To provide container runtimes on macOS with minimal setup.

-The current version is in usable alpha state and provides Docker and Kubernetes using Docker runtime.
-If there is enough interest in the project, the plan is a rewrite in Go with added flexibility to support other container runtimes (e.g. containerd/nerdctl, cri-o/podman).

 ## What is with the name?

-Colima means COntainers in LIMA
+Colima means COntainers in LIMA.

 ## FAQ